-In the Christian religion, Ash Wednesday is the first day of Lent, the 40-day period (not including Sundays) of fasting and repentance leading up to Easter, the Christian holiday that commemorates and celebrates the resurrection of Jesus Christ.
-Sometimes observances include participants receiving an ash cross marked on their foreheads.
+Ash Wednesday is the first day of Lent, the 40-day period of fasting and repentance leading up to Easter, the Christian celebration of the resurrection of Christ.
+Observances sometimes include participants receiving an ash cross marked on their foreheads.

-Up until the 7th century, Lent began on the Sunday (Quadragestima Sunday) six weeks prior to Easter, but the four extra days were eventually added to parallel the 40 days of fasting in the wilderness by Jesus Christ.
+Until the 7th century, Lent began on a Sunday, not a Wednesday, six weeks prior to Easter.
+This day was known as Quadragestima Sunday.
+The four extra days were eventually added to parallel the 40 days of fasting in the wilderness by Jesus Christ.

 Originally, the first day of Lent was the day on which public penitents at Rome began their penance.
 They were sprinkled with ashes, dressed in sackcloth, and required to remain apart from the community until Maundy Thursday (the Thursday before Easter).
 As this practice fell into disuse between the 8th and 10th centuries, it was replaced by the general penance of the entire congregation.

 From at least as early as the 8th century, the first day of Lent was known as dies cinerum (day of ashes).
 This reflects the central ritual of this holiday, the placing of ashes on the forehead to symbolize mourning and penitence.
 This ritual continues in the Roman Catholic Church today.

 For all Christians who observe it, Ash Wednesday is a solemn day of repentance and self-reflection.
 Anglican, Lutheran and some other Protestant churches also hold a special worship service on Ash Wednesday, but do not usually include the ritual of ashes on the forehead.
 In Eastern Orthodoxy, Lent begins on a Monday known as "Clean Monday."